 Oils vary on their viscosity.
 You can find single weight oils like/such as SAE 30 or Multigrade oils like 20W40.
 The best place to find information about the oil’s viscosity your boat needs is in its manual, right on the oil changing section.

-- API Service class
+API Service class:

 The engine manufactures will specify the API service class that means how the engine oil works under certain conditions.
 For a gasoline engine, you might have an SN requirement and in case of diesel engine, you could use a CJ-4 requirement.
 Whatever your oil API services is make sure that it meets the requirement from the manufacturer.

-- Petroleum or Synthetic blends
+Petroleum or Synthetic blends for Boat:

 Finally, traditional oils are made from petroleum but increasing number of oils are partly synthetics or even full synthetics.
 Synthetics oils prolonger engines life thanks to their advanced technology that controls the temperature during the process of combustion.
 Before deciding to change the oil type, make sure your manufacture specifications allows you to change it.